keithagroves/agent-to-service/README.md

 - **Agent-First Design:** Specifically tailored for AI agents to discover and orchestrate capabilities programmatically.
 - **Dynamic Discovery:** Agents can query registries at runtime to find and incorporate new capabilities.
 - **Atomic Operations:** Each API operation is represented as a discrete, auditable, and reliable request.
-- **Secure Parameter Management:** Provides strong controls over inputs, outputs, data lifecycles, and credential handling.
+- **Secure Parameter Management:** Strong controls over inputs, outputs, data lifecycles, and credential handling.
 - **Flow Control:** Built-in constructs support conditional logic, looping, parallelism, and error handling.
-- **Auditing & Permissions:** Integrated audit trails, security levels, and permission management for trustworthy operations.
+- **Auditing & Permissions:** Integrated audit trails, security levels, and permission management ensure trustworthy operations.
 - **Composability:** Simple atomic capabilities can be combined into aggregate capabilities for more complex workflows.

 ## Core Concepts